tmarkec/take_a_hike/README.md

 <details><summary>Password change confirmation page</summary>
 <img src="readme_img/password4.png">
 </details>

 - Bellow reset/change passwords there are 2 buttons to either "Update" or " Delete" the user account, if a user clicks on the delete button separate model will pop out for the user to confirm deleting his account.

 <details><summary>Delete account</summary>
 <img src="readme_img/delete_account.png">
 </details>

+- If user click on update button, updated information would be shown on his profile card with success message

 ### Search page
+- Use can only get to this page by inputing something on the search bar in the post page
 - This page will either display a post that user has searched or it will provide a user with message that there is no post under that search
 - Page behaves just like post page where user can open searched posts with click on the title of the post
+- There is back link that will redirect user to the previous page

 ### Login page
 - Login page is a basic django allauth form that has 2 input fields for username and password with sign in the button below it
-- A User also have description links to either signup for the website or to reset his password which will redirect a user to the "Password change page"
+- A User also have description links to either signup for the website if he doesnt have an account or to reset his password which will redirect a user either to the "Password change page" or "Sign up" page
 <details><summary>Login page</summary>
 <img src="readme_img/login.png">
 </details>

 ### Signup page
+- The signup page is also a standard django form with all required fields for a user to input
+- User must input all information (username, first name, last name, email and password)
-- The signup page is also a standard django form with all required fields for a user to input.
-After inputting all the fields and pressing sign-up button user will be automatically logged in and redirected to the home page.
+- After inputting all the fields and clicking sign-up button user will be automatically logged in and redirected to the home page.
 <details><summary>Sign up page</summary>
 <img src="readme_img/signup.png">
 </details>